-Introduction
+• Introduction •

 What is planning and the local plan?
 1

 Why have we prepared a new plan?
 1

 What is the National Planning Policy Framework and why is it

 important?
 2

 What is neighbourhood planning?
 3

 What is environmental assessment?
 3

+9 A nieture of Ctovonogo A

-2 A picture of Stevenage 4
+A picture of Stevenage 4

-• History 4
+History 4

 Stevenage today 5

 Main challenges 6

 Drivers of change 8

-2 Stratagia contayt 10

-Strategic context 10
+3 Strategic context

-Strategic context 10
+••• Strategic context 10

+Strategic planning 13

-Strategic planning What does this mean for Stevenage?
+What does this mean for Stevenage?
 13

-What does this mean for Stevenage?
-Other relevant plans and programmes 13

 Other relevant plans and programmes 17

+- Carrot referrante dana programmos

-4 Vision and objectives 20
+4 Vision and objectives 19

-A vision for the future 20
+A vision for the future 19

-Part II: Strategic Policies
+P art II: Strategic Policies

-5 Strategic Policies 26
+5 Strategic Policies 25

-Sustainable development 26
+Sustainable development 25

-A strong, competitive economy 29
+A strong, competitive economy 28

-A vital Town Centre 33
+A vital Town Centre 32

-Infrastructure and transport 36
+Infrastructure and transport 35

-High quality homes 42
+High quality homes 41